Fayyr-Organization/fayyr-beta/README.md

 - Charity: This is a bit more of a 'management' role.
 You can be your favorite charity (actually we'll assign you one), and approve art to be sold in your name by artists.
 You can also mint art for yourself!
 Of course, you can also watch the money role in.

-If you'd like to try out one of those other roles, simply let us know on our discord.
+If you'd like to try out one of those other roles, simply let us know on our discord. https://discord.gg/c822MA4v

 ## Rewards

 Of course, we couldn't bulletproof our website without you.
 So, we've set up a rewards system to help us thank you for your time and hard work.
 We've tried to keep it simple and -- Fayyr (I couldn't resist) -- while gathering useful feedback to make our launch a successful one.
+It works like this:
+ ?????

 ## Notes to self
 - what, if anything, are we doing for receipts in the beta?